maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 \- [More Perfect Typography][Perfect Typography] (Tim Brown quoting Jason Santa Maria.)

-According to Tim Brown, the Type Manager for Adobe Typekit, he always begins a project this way.
+...According to Tim Brown, the Type Manager for Adobe Typekit, he always begins a project this way.
 He starts with body text, "which gives tone for a piece," then moves on to markers like headers, "that give it personality and character."
-Perfect places to apply Step 2's pairings.

-The article, "[A Brief Primer on Typeface Selection][Brief Primer]" echoes the same idea:
+The article, "[A Brief Primer on Typeface Selection][Brief Primer]," echoes the same idea:

 > Read your content to determine the mood it conveys.
 Describe this mood using a list of adjectives.
 Find typefaces that you feel are accurately described by these adjectives.
 Essentially, you want to ensure that your typeface conveys the appropriate feeling.